plake06/ec-sdk/plugins/kepware/README.md

 * [Project Contributors/Sponsors List](#project-contributorssponsors-list)

 ## Introduction
-The Kepware plugin is designed to benefit Enterprise-Connect Predix subscribers.
-It is capable of performing a realtime protocols-exchange for ingress protocols such as MQTT, WebSocket, HTTP, OPC UA/DA, TCP, and several high-performance egress frameworks, e.g. gRPC, supported by Predix EventHub service.
+The Kepware plugin is designed to benefit the Predix subscribers who are interested in Kepware-->PxEventHub data-ingestion.
+The plugin is capable of performing a realtime protocols-exchange for ingress protocols such as MQTT, WebSocket, HTTP, OPC UA/DA, TCP, and several high-performance egress frameworks, e.g. gRPC, supported by Predix EventHub service.

 This usage guide assumes that the user has the basic knowledge of Enterprise-Connect operation, and is currently a subscriber to the EC service in Predix.
 If not, please [checkut our usage doc](https://github.com/Enterprise-connect/ec-misc-docs) as your first step.